PadreSVK/dotnet-solution-analyzers-sample/README.md

 # Dotnet solution analyzers exampple

-see [blogpost](https://patriksvikruha.com/dotnet-solution-roslyn-analyzers) for more info.
+Setup for solution wide analyzers setup, see [blogpost](https://patriksvikruha.com/dotnet-solution-roslyn-analyzers) for more info.